 Setting Up An Artists' Studio

-Bedrooms and Painting Don’t Mix
+Bedrooms and painting

 It is always a good idea to keep an eye on ventilation when you are working with oil paints and solvents, especially in a small space.
 An exhaust fan will help move contaminated air outside and taking frequent breaks to get some fresh air is a good idea as well.

 In a small studio, it is vital to make the best use of space.
 As for storage, what do you do with any art that collectors aren’t lining up to buy?
 Unfortunately, this is a space limitation that’s tough to overcome.
 One solution is to hang as much as possible in the studio and then loan remaining pieces to family and friends.
 I also adjust to my environment by working smaller.
 Sometimes these restrictions can be positive and force you to think and work in new ways.

 Let there be light

 If your studio lacks natural light and there are few, if any, windows or you work at night, then try replacing standard light bulbs with full-spectrum lighting.
 It provides the full spectrum of sunlight to mimic natural light, helping you to see the true nature of your colours.

 In the EU, Winsor & Newton materials are labelled with pictograms and a signal word – either “danger” or “warning” – and hazard and precautionary statements.
 You can find out more about these by reading our guide to decoding hazard symbols.